Reviews You Can Rely On

 Water Quality

 Are you scared of contracting beaver fever?
-Have no fear, the Squeeze will keep you clear.
-This tiny filtration system is loaded with a certified 0.1-micron absolute filtration system that has the capabilities of eliminating bacteria, E. coli, protozoa, and cysts from your drinking water.
-In water sources all around North America, the Squeeze should be sufficient when used properly.
+Have no fear; the Squeeze will keep you clear.
+This tiny filtration system is loaded with a certified 0.1-micron absolute filtration system that can eliminate bacteria, E. coli, protozoa, and cysts from your drinking water.
+When used properly, the Squeeze should be sufficient in water sources throughout North America.

-We used this filter primarily while running and hiking in Colorado and Northern Ontario in Canada.
-Both are areas where we don't have to worry about the contraction of viruses in the water.
+We did the majority of our testing on this filter while running and hiking in Colorado, Northern Ontario, and the High Sierra.
+Both are areas where we don't have to worry about contracting viruses in the water.
 After over 50 miles of foot travel in these environments, we were kept hydrated and healthy, even when taking water from questionable, turbid, and flowing water sources.

-Since waterborne viruses are not a problem in North America, this filtration system is ideal for this continent!
-However, it is not a purification system, so it can't remove heavy metals or water-borne viruses that might be a problem in countries where water quality is not regulated.
-So, if you are traveling internationally or where viruses and heavy metal contamination is a problem, we couldn't recommend this system.
+This filtration system is ideal for this continent since waterborne viruses are not a problem in North America.
+However, it is not a purification system, so it can't remove heavy metals or waterborne viruses, which might be problematic in countries where water quality is not regulated.
+So, if you are traveling internationally or somewhere you know viruses and heavy metal contamination might be a problem, we can't recommend this system.

-sawyer squeeze backpacking water filter review - eddy filters water riverside before we head up the snowfield to...
+sawyer squeeze - eddy filters water riverside before we head up the snowfield to...

 Eddy filters water riverside before we head up the snowfield to summit the pass.
 He chooses to use the Squeeze for its ease of use and reliability.